Brave Festival: 2010

-The 6th edition of Brave Festival was called “Enchanters” and aimed to focus on the presentation a wide range of traditions in which word has a significant meaning, not being only a sound or an information carrier, traditions that recognize the energy of word and pay a great attention to its poetic, power of expression, melody and rhythm.
-Invited by organizers to Wroclaw came the solo artists and groups from all over the world, among others: Korean mistress of ancient art pansori – Ahn Sook-Sun, Bi Kidude – 100 years old diva of taraab music from Zanzibar, Bulgarian group Bistritsa performing Balkan polyphonies and Sekouba Traoré, Malian master of donso n'goni.
+The 6th edition of Brave Festival was called "Enchanters" and aimed to focus on the presentation a wide range of traditions in which word has a significant meaning, not being only a sound or an information carrier, traditions that recognize the energy of word and pay a great attention to its poetic, power of expression, melody and rhythm.
+Invited by organizers to Wrocław came the solo artists and groups from all over the world, among others: Korean mistress of ancient art pansori – Ahn Sook-sun, Bi Kidude – 100 years old diva of taraab music from Zanzibar, Bulgarian group Bistritsa performing Balkan polyphonies and Sekouba Traoré, Malian master of donso n'goni.

 2009

-The fifth edition of Brave Festival was entitled “Prayers of the World”.
-The festival took place not only in Wroclaw, but also in other cities of Lower Silesia, namely Olesnica, Wolow, Swidnica and Klodzko.
+The fifth edition of Brave Festival was entitled “Prayers of the World".
+The festival took place not only in Wrocław, but also in other cities of Lower Silesia, namely Oleśnica, Wołów, Świdnica and Kłodzko.
 During the event artists and genuine representatives of traditional cultures performed original songs, rituals and ceremonies connected with prayers and observances still practiced in many religions of different cultural regions of the world, from, among others, Asia, Africa and Europe.
 The audience had the chance to take part in the rituals performed by a Korean shaman, Tibetan monks or Theyyam dancers.

 2008

-The fourth edition of Brave Festival was entitled “The Ritual Starts in Africa”.
+The fourth edition of Brave Festival was entitled “The Ritual Starts in Africa".
 The work of both African artists and others which was presented during this edition enabled spectators to witness new, unknown qualities of the continent and allowed them to discover the core of African culture – the ritual.
 The festival gave spectators the chance to learn about unique practices, to meet people from culturally distant regions and to learn about various artistic forms of "the dying world".
 The schedule of the festival consisted of, among other steve.

 nts, performances of dancers and musicians of the Fula tribe from Niger, performances by the women of the Tanzanian Wagogo tribe and many concerts, film showings, workshops, meetings and discussions with invited guests.

 2007

-The third edition of the festival was entitled “Drowned Songs”.
+The third edition of the festival was entitled "Drowned Songs".
 The organizers presented not only songs, performances and films, but also the context and sources from which they came.
-The artists from faraway corners of the world presented, here in Wroclaw, the Berber trans songs of Morocco, the Ukrainian "songs of the marshes", the refined, ancient polyphonies of Caucasus, the polyphonic dialogs of Belgorod, the mystical songs of Sardinia and "shoulder dances" of black Jews from Ethiopia.
+The artists from faraway corners of the world presented, here in Wrocław, the Berber trans songs of Morocco, the Ukrainian "songs of the marshes", the refined, ancient polyphonies of Caucasus, the polyphonic dialogs of Belgorod, the mystical songs of Sardinia and "shoulder dances" of black Jews from Ethiopia.

 2006

-„Voices of Asia” was the theme of the second edition of the festival.
+"Voices of Asia" was the theme of the second edition of the festival.
 During this edition the traditions of Laos, Japan, Sri Lanka, Singapore, Taiwan, South Korea and Siberia were presented.
 In total 13 bands and 99 artists participated.
 There were performances, concerts and workshops of traditional dancing and singing.
 A series of Asian films which were accompanied by film workshops devoted to creating intercontinental documentary films and to the way films are shot.
 The audience were also able to attend lectures and meetings with festival guests.